Example Career: Farmers, Ranchers, and Other Agricultural Managers

-What Nursery and Greenhouse Managers Should Be Interested In
+What Farmers, Ranchers, and Other Agricultural Managers Should Be Interested In

 - Enterprising - Enterprising occupations frequently involve starting up and carrying out projects.
 These occupations can involve leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.

 - Realistic - Realistic occupations frequently involve work activities that include practical, hands-on problems and solutions.
 They often deal with plants, animals, and real-world materials like wood, tools, and machinery.
 Many of the occupations require working outside, and do not involve a lot of paperwork or working closely with others.